 24) Breathing multinational, cosmopolitan flair in Tangier

 25) Celebrating the joyous rose harvest on Kalaat M’Gouna Rose Festival close to Ouarzazate

-Travelers from most Western countries (EU, North America, Australia) only require a valid passport for a stay of up to 90 days.
+Travelers from most Western countries (EU, North America, Australia) only require a valid passport for a stay of up to 90 days, valid for 6 months at the date of departure.
 Additional information can be found at the consulate websites of your specific country of origin.
 German travelers do not need a visa for visits up to 90 days.

-When entering Morocco you will be asked to fill out this entry form that is usually provided from the cabin staff on your airplane.
-It is required when entering the passport control when arriving and also when departing.
+When entering Morocco you will be asked to fill out this entry form that is usually provided by the cabin staff on your airplane.
+If this is not the case, you will find such forms lying out before the passport control.
+A pen is recommended here.
+This form is required when entering the passport control, as well as at the departure.

 There are no mandatory vaccinations for entering Morocco.
 The German Foreign Ministry recommends hepatitis A and, for longer stays in the region, hepatitis B, typhoid and rabies immunization.

 Travelers should only consume bottled water and avoid swimming or bathing in bodies of standing water.
 Mosquito protection is recommended for stays at oases and near rivers or lakes.
 Medical care in Morocco is generally adequate, but does not comply with Western standards, particularly so in rural areas.

 This is a list of medication, which you should not forget: